jethrocsau/jethrocsau.github.io/content/post/AF2-1of2/index.md

 ---
-title: AlphaFold2 for Cyclic Peptide Design - A Literature Review (1/2)
+title: AlphaFold2 for Cyclic Peptide Design - A Deep-dive into Generative Drug Design (1/2)
 summary: Literature Review on the AF2 architecture and its use for cyclic peptide design
 date: "2024-01-31"
 authors: